Healthdirect Free Australian health advice you can count on.

 Key facts

-• Rheumatic fever is an illness that can occur after an infection with a type of bacteria called group A streptococcus (commonly known as GAS or ‘strep A‘).
+• Rheumatic fever is an illness that can occur after an infection with group A streptococcus (strep A).

-• Rheumatic fever affects many of the body’s tissues, especially those of the heart, joints, brain and skin.
+• Rheumatic fever affects many of your body's tissues, especially those in your heart, joints, brain and skin.

-• Children aged 5 to 15 years old are most at risk, especially Aboriginal and/or Torres Strait Islander children living in rural or remote areas or in difficult socio-economic
+• Aboriginal and/or Torres Strait Islander children living in rural or remote areas are most at risk.

-• Rheumatic fever can be prevented by preventing or treating GAS infections appropriately.
+• Rheumatic fever can be prevented by preventing or treating strep A infections appropriately.

 What is rheumatic fever?

-Rheumatic fever is an illness that can occur after an infection with a type of bacteria called group A streptococcus (commonly known as GAS or ‘strep A‘).
-It is an inflammatory disease that affects many parts of the body, especially the heart, joints, brain and skin.
+Rheumatic fever is an autoimmune disease that affects many parts of your body, especially the heart, joints, brain and skin.

 What are the symptoms of rheumatic fever?